Skip to main content

 We built for this rule before it was written.

 Patient Protect’s v2 platform was architected specifically for the 2026 Security Rule update.
-Every mandate below is already operational — not on a roadmap, not in development, not coming soon.
+Every mandate below is already operational.
+Whether you use Patient Protect alongside your existing compliance partner or as a standalone platform, these controls are ready today.

 Encryption